HypothesisWorks/hypothesis/docs/details.rst

 And this passes without a problem.

-:func:`~hypothesis.core.assume` throws an exception which terminates the test when provided with a false argument.
-It's essentially an :ref:`assert <python:assert>`, except that the exception it throws is one that Hypothesis identifies as meaning that this is a bad example, not a failing test.

 In order to avoid the easy trap where you assume a lot more than you intended, Hypothesis will fail a test when it can't find enough examples passing the assumption.